The Story of Wilderwood

 After piloting the original Wilderwood curriculum and working with the evolution of the program from the experience of teaching, learning, and listening to the autistic participants who completed it, Wilderwood has evolved to provide an equine-assisted therapeutic curriculum designed for both autistic adults and children.
 It also actively involves autistic adults as assistant instructors, resources, mentors, and role-models for autistic children, their parents, and the community.

 There’s more on our story in our award-winning documentary, Hautism and Wilderwood, which can be viewed below.
 The documentary outlined Wilderwood’s original program, which was a nine-month curriculum.
-From 2022, Wilderwood’s programs are offered throughout the year in a compressed, immersive format for adults and twelve-week sessions for children.
+From 2022, Wilderwood’s programs are offered throughout the year in a compressed, immersive format for autistic adults and eight-week sessions for autistic children and youth.

 A Unique Approach